Imran Ahmad Khan: Resignation

 Following his conviction for sexual assault, Ahmad Khan announced on 14 April 2022 that he would be resigning as an MP.
 On 28 April 2022 he announced he had tendered his letter of resignation, effective from the end of April.
 He was to receive the entirety of his April salary upon his resignation.

 His resignation was effected on 3 May 2022 following his appointment to the Chiltern Hundreds.

 As a result of this a by-election was held on 23 June, in which Labour recovered the seat.

 Political positions

 Brexit

 Ahmad Khan supported Britain's withdrawal from the European Union.
 In an interview with Channel 4 he attributed his success in the 2019 general election to "Islington Remainers" who branded Leave voters "stupid, uneducated, racist or wrong".
-He has stated that he decided to stand in the election because he came to believe British democracy was "under threat".
+According to him, he decided to stand in the election because he came to believe British democracy was "under threat".

 In September 2020, in a debate about the United Kingdom Internal Market Bill, Ahmad Khan declared: "I am an ardent supporter of Brexit and look forward eagerly to the opportunity to bolster the United Kingdom's position by becoming an independent, self-governing nation, possessed of the confidence that flows from our vision and principled values".
 In his speech, he went on to explain his concerns over the Internal Market Bill before backing the legislation.